 - Messenger bot can help you build trust by communicating with your audience where they feel comfortable and so, eventually, help you gain the email addresses (and have a more 3rd-party independent means of contacting them when needed) but in a less intrusive manner;

-- Messenger bots can act as moderators to help you improve your customer service since they can filter queries, answer the basic ones and only push the complex issues to your agents who will be able to respond to those who really needed quicker and more efficiently;
+- FB Messenger chatbots can act as moderators to help you improve your customer service since they can filter queries, answer the basic ones and only push the complex issues to your agents who will be able to respond to those who really needed quicker and more efficiently;

 - Bots can help you reach and serve more existing and potential customers as many people do not like to make a call or chat to a live agent but email is too slow to be a valid option to them;

 - Facebook bots offer a great interactive customer experience as they don’t have to rely purely on language (and results in fails) and, instead, can take advantage of rich visual elements such as buttons, quick replies, carousels, etc.

 - Messenger bots allow you to recommend products and process sales in real-time without forcing the shopper to leave the conversation;

 - Continuity!
 Every time a user reaches out to you via Messenger, they must be logged in on Facebook and so your bot has access to all their query and shopping history so providing help and assisting sales becomes more frictionless.

 The list could go on and on.